MARKETING: Upsight: My Brains New Operating System

 But there is no proof of this.
 If you are a die-hard skeptic and refuse to believe me then there is nothing I can say or do that will convince you otherwise.

-Unless, I suddenly got really good at something.
-Something like math.
+Unless, I suddenly acquired new math skills.
 I could answer any math problem imaginable.
 Then you would have to believe me.
 At least acknowledge something has changed in my brain.

 Well I can’t.
 So get that idea out of your head.
 It’s not like in the movie The Matrix where Keanu Reeves is hooked up to a computer and 10 hours later he looks up at Laurence Fishburne and says.
 “I know Kung Fu.”

 But it’s kinda like that.
 Only it takes longer than 10 hours.
-It has taken me four years.
+It has taken me five years.

 And I would say, “I know math.
 Some math.
 Not all.”